What are the regulations for smoke detectors, carbon monoxide alarm and fire extinguishers?

 - The hangers or brackets supplied by the manufacturer must be used.

-- The extinguisher must be within 10 feet of the kitchen.
+- The extinguisher must be within 10 feet of the kitchen and located in the path of egress.

 - The top of the extinguisher must be no more than 5 feet above the floor.

-- The extinguisher must be accompanied by the owner’s manual or written information regarding the operation, inspection, and maintenance of the extinguisher.
+- The owner’s manual or written information regarding the operation shall be provided during the inspection